katerberg/website/README.md

 # Starting

 Run the following to build the files in `./src`.
-This will watch the development files and automatically rebuild when needed.
 ```
 yarn start
 ```